oplS17projects/Hermes/README.md

 through the GUI.

 ### Ibrahim Mkusa @iskm
-I have written the networking code i.e. code that allows communication between clients through server.
+I wrote the networking code i.e. code that allows communication between clients through server.
 I wrote scheduling code responsible for queueing fairly the client messages and broadcasting to the rest of connected clients.
-Implemented the logic for handling /list, /whisper commands.
+I also implemented the logic for handling /list, /whisper commands.